The timeless musical returns to Cape Town to give fans another round of racy ...

 This full moon cycle isn’t aimed at lycra-clad leg-shaved speed freaks, but Capetonians who commute using the good ol’ bicycle.
 The ride highlights the fact that Cape Town has an embarrassingly high carbon emission rate that can be offset by using greener transportation methods.

 Cyclists are asked to meet under the Green Point roundabout at 9pm.
-At 9:15pm the ride kicks off through Granger Bay Boulevard and onto Beach Road towards Moullie Point, up Three Anchor Bay Road and then into Riebeek Street before everyone regroups on Long Street for some post-ride drinks.
+At 9:15pm the ride kicks off through Granger Bay Boulevard and onto Beach Road towards Moullie Point, up Three Anchor Bay Road and then into Riebeek Street before everyone regroups on Long Street.
+The fun starts when the masses take over downtown riding along Loop Street and then Longmarket Street to finish at Greenmarket Square.
 Additionally Moonlight Mass has expanded to include offshoots all over Cape Town.

 - In Observatory, participants will meet in the car park of the River Club at 8:30pm and head off at 8:45pm for a relaxed 10-km ride at a leisurely pace along the river on whatever vehicle you choose - as long as it is either human- or electric-powered (bicycles, skateboards, rollerblades, scooters, etc).
 The route will take riders from the River Club down to the Two Rivers Urban Park – between Liesbeek River and Liesbeek Parkway – on to Alma Road and then up to the Rondebosch Common for an anticlockwise circuit, back down Amla Road and returning to the River Club.
 Player’s Cafe at the River Club will be open for drinks and snacks afterward.